cockroachdb/docs/src/current/v1.1/upgrade-cockroach-version.md

 2. Verify the cluster's overall health by running the [`cockroach node status`](view-node-details.html) command against any node in the cluster.

     In the response:
-    - If any nodes that should be live are not listed, identify why the nodes are offline and restart them before begining your upgrade.
+    - If any nodes that should be live are not listed, identify why the nodes are offline and restart them before beginning your upgrade.
     - Make sure the `build` field shows the same version of CockroachDB for all nodes.
 If any nodes are behind, upgrade them to the cluster's current version first, and then start this process over.
     - Make sure `ranges_unavailable` and `ranges_underreplicated` show `0` for all nodes.
 If there are unavailable or underreplicated ranges in your cluster, performing a rolling upgrade increases the risk that ranges will lose a majority of their replicas and cause cluster unavailability.
 Therefore, it's important to identify and resolve the cause of range unavailability and underreplication before beginning your upgrade.
         {{site.data.alerts.callout_info}}When upgrading within the v1.1.x series, pass the <code>--ranges</code> or <code>--all</code> flag to include these range details in the response.{{site.data.alerts.end}}